BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/05_5_Sending_Coins_with_Automated_Raw_Transactions.md

 |   "changepos": 1
 | }
 ```

-That provides useful information such as the seelected fee, but once you're confident with how it works, you'll want to use JQ to save your hex to a variable, as usual:
+That provides useful information such as the selected fee, but once
+you're confident with how it works, you'll want to use JQ to save your
+hex to a variable, as usual:

 ```sh
 rawtxhex3=$(bitcoin-cli -named fundrawtransaction hexstring=$unfinishedtx | jq -r '.hex')